knpuniversity/php-beginner-series/knpu/files-json-booleans.rst

     $petsJson = file_get_contents('data/pets.json');

 When we refresh, everyone is happy again!
-Notice that ``file_get_contents`` looks for files relative to the file being executed.
+Notice that ``file_get_contents`` looks for files relative to the one being executed.
 We'll play with file paths more later, just don't think it's magic.
-PHP is happily stupid: it looks for files right in the directory of this file.
+PHP is happily stupid: it looks for files right in the directory of this one.

 .. note::